nico-hn/color_contrast_calc_rb/README.md

 ### Example 4: Sort colors

-You can sort colors using a function `ColorContrastCalc::Sorter.sort`.
+You can sort colors using a method `ColorContrastCalc::Sorter.sort`.

 For example, save the following code as `sort_colors.rb`: